 If you read my Woodstock story then you know how crazed I was about “the music” during the 60’s and early seventies, following it, chasing it you might say.
-This was the best era in music in my opinion for a variety of reasons: the social consciousness aspect, bringing the electric guitar to the front of the band, television giving us a glimpse (think Beatles, Stones, and Johnny Cash introducing Cream and then jamming with Clapton and Carl Perkins, one of the inventors of Rock N Roll it could be argued).
+This was the best era in music, in my opinion, for a variety of reasons: the social consciousness aspect, bringing the electric guitar to the front of the band, television giving us a glimpse (think Beatles, Stones, and Johnny Cash introducing Cream and then jamming with Clapton and Carl Perkins, one of the inventors of Rock N Roll it could be argued).
 Then there were the festivals where a generation showed how music can bring people of different races, religions, and cultures together with no bickering other than over who was the best guitarist in John Mayall’s Bluesbreakers.
-But I digress.

 I did the usual thumbing throughout the record bins in the pre-internet era where you had to take a chance on cool album covers, the great photos many times causing me to actually buy the records.
-We eventually had the “underground radio” called FM at the time where we heard extended versions and jams or “album rock” as it was called as opposed to the two minute radio rock where we only got a glimpse of the greatness behind the music.
+We eventually had the “underground radio” called FM at the time where we heard extended versions and jams or “album rock” as it was called, as opposed to the two minute radio rock where we only got a glimpse of the greatness behind the music.
 And we all needed to see these musicians live!
-Pictures in Rolling Stone, Creem and Circus magazines brought the music to us in pictures.
+Pictures in Rolling Stone, Creem, and Circus magazines brought the music to us in pictures.

 I moved to Florida and was going to concerts every weekend and it was awesome.
 Johnny Winter, Deep Purple, Dylan, the Allman Brothers.
-All the while Mom had visions of me taking over the photography business that was so successful at the time but she could see them slipping away as Gino was moving it in other directions.
+All the while Mom had visions of me taking over the baby photography business that was so successful at the time.
+However, she could see the business slipping away as Gino was moving it in other directions.
 Gene Stevens was an entertainer as was my mother in her day.
-It would be nothing for Steve Lawrence and Edie Gorme or others of that era to be at the Fontainebleu and for Gino to get up on stage with them invited or many times not.
+It would be nothing for Steve Lawrence and Edie Gorme or others of that era to be at the Fontainebleau and for Gino to get up on stage with them invited or many times not.
 When it was not, my mom and I would slither down in our seats mortified but also excited that he had the balls to push himself on his friends like that.
 Gino was a great salesman and you either loved him or hated him.
 He would often call radio stations like Larry King (in his very early days) and take on the social issues of the time.
 He was ahead of his times.
 He was the kind of guy you just couldn’t refuse; he was quite persuasive and did not give up.
 He called himself Gino the Magnificent.

 Gene was a horse racing enthusiast as well and started photographing the wealthy horse breeders’ prized animals.
-That business turned into Gene publishing Post Time.
+That business turned into Gene publishing Post Time USA.
 Post Time was a newspaper for and about the horse racing and breeding industry and gave Gene an outlet for his political and social views and commentary to appear.
-He went into it full force and as he concentrated on it, the baby photography business, “Jack n Jill Studios”, was winding down.
+He went into it full force and as he concentrated on it, the baby photography business, “Jack n Jill Studios,” was winding down.
 I was oblivious.
-“No mom I do not want to take pictures of babies and then sell the mothers the pictures, just can I borrow the car to go see Humble Pie at the Sportatorium?”
+“No, mom I do not want to take pictures of babies and then sell the mothers the pictures, just can I borrow the car to go see Humble Pie at the Sportatorium?”
 If only I knew then what I know now.

-I always had a fleeting interest in photography, the usual curiosity in school, learning the developing thing, etc but the dark room never interested me.
+I always had a fleeting interest in photography, the usual curiosity in school, learning the developing thing, etc. but the dark room never interested me.
 I always had a knack for getting good photos with the cheap cameras that I had as a kid though.
 I never handled a professional camera until a fateful day with Gino.

-Going to concerts back in Florida required moving through the crowd like a cat to get all the way up to the front to see the bands up close.
+Going to concerts required moving through the crowd like a cat to get all the way up to the front to see the bands up close.
 They didn’t have pits most of the time, and the photographers would do the same as the attendees.
 Except they had passes, backstage passes, and people got out of their way and they always were in the front.
 They got invited to the parties, got to go backstage, and had the girls in the crowd all over them.
 They were like rock stars.
 I took notice.

-When I first moved to Florida I used to take care of my brother, Brad, son of Gene and mom.
-I was his big brother and took care of him.
-He went everywhere with me and during my concert years I took him to his first concert, Kiss, where he saw me in action.
+When I first moved to Florida, before I got into concert photography, I used to take care of my little brother, Brad, son of Gene and mom.
+He went everywhere with me.
+When he got old enough, I took him to his first concert, Kiss, where he saw his concert photographer brother in action.
 He never forgot that experience.

-Brad grew up in the internet age and became a South beach surf bum when it was becoming all the rage.
+Brad grew up in the internet age and became a South beach surf bum before it became all the rage.
 He was one of the locals, had an apartment right in the heart of South Beach, and traveled around on a moped skate board or whatever.
-The South Beach scene was now past the Cocaine Cowboy/Miami Vice days and was becoming a hot bed for the fashion scene.
+The South Beach scene was then past the Cocaine Cowboy/Miami Vice days and was becoming a hot bed for the fashion scene.
 The Versace mansion, the models, the “beautiful people” flocked to South Beach.

 One day one of Brad’s buddies said that they needed some more people for a photo shoot and asked him to come along.
 Next thing you know my good looking brother became a Versace model, signed with a prominent agency, and began traveling all over the world.
 Believe me he had no intentions of doing anything like this, but he and many others became part of a network of beautiful people traveling around on assignments and staying over to see the world.
 Brad backpacked around Europe with a guitar on his back, he explored the Outback, and he attended parties with his new friends in Milan, Paris, L.A, and New York.
 He met and hung with many unknowns at the time who are big stars now.
 What a crazy turn of events.